-At the Law Offices of Joshua Goldstein, PC, our immigration lawyers regularly consult with clients who need assistance responding to all types of Requests for Evidence or RFEs.
+At the Goldstein Immigration Lawyers, our immigration lawyers regularly consult with clients who need assistance responding to all types of Requests for Evidence or RFEs.
 We provide detail-oriented and aggressive advocacy to ensure that clients receive the best results possible.

 An RFE is a common hurdle faced by immigrants who have an application pending with USCIS.
 If you receive a Request for Evidence, it means that the government will not process your application until additional documentation is submitted.
 Typically, you’ll get an RFE because you have failed to prove that you’re eligible for the immigration benefit applied for.
 With a well-organized, timely and thorough response, denial can be avoided.